s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 Connect circuit to power + computer, upload sketch, test setup and serial plotter display.
 If issues appear, work back stepwise to fix them, then repeat steps until everything works!

----
-Notes:
-- What about trying static 20ms delay and vary step angle instead?
-	-> write & test alternative servo.move using new getStepAngle function to convert pot reading into 0° - 12° range
-- Considering rounding down to 10° maximum step length for simpler math + no edge cases from 180 not being a multiple of 12.